ibm-cloud-docs/vpc/cbr.md

 requests.
 Access to VPC Infrastructure Services can be controlled with context-based restrictions and identity and access management (IAM) policies.
 {: shortdesc}

-The preview of the context-based restrictions functionality for VPC Infrastructure Services is available only to authorized accounts.
-{: preview}

 These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
 Unlike IAM policies, context-based restrictions don't assign access.